bhisma-adhikari/HibernatePractice/README.md

 - This project illustrates the use of Hibernate ORM for CRUD operations on database.
-- DDL for the sample database (hibernate_practice) is included as DDL.sql file
+- DDL for the sample database (hibernate_practice) is included as DDL.sql file.
+Executing this script will generate the schema only (tables and relationships).
+This won't populate the tables with any data.
-- This database is designed to contain all possible relationships (OneToOne, ManyToOne, ManyToMany) in order to illustrate the use of Hibernate in each one of these scenarios.
+- This database is designed to contain all possible relationships (OneToOne, OneToMany, ManyToOne, ManyToMany) in order to illustrate the use of Hibernate in each one of these scenarios.